 He is a Doctoral Researcher in the Department of Philosophy, also at Edinburgh University, examining how ancient ethical ideas can be applied to modern business practice.
 He has written a number of commentaries on referenda and their effects on business, and on the impact of the UK's departure from the European Union on financial services.

-He is a trustee of the Historic Scotland Foundation, the McConnell International Foundation and Citizens' Advice Edinburgh.
+He is Chair of the Trustees of the Historic Scotland Foundation, and a trustee of the McConnell International Foundation.
 He was a trustee of the David Hume Institute from 2013 to 2019.

 He is an Honorary Fellow of the Chartered Institute of Bankers.